alphagov/gsp/adr/ADR016-two-eyes-git-verification.md

 applications out to production.
 Git supports GPG signing of commits.

-Code changes should not be able to make it out to a production environment without being exposed to at least two authorized code owners.
+Code changes should not be able to make it out to a production environment without being exposed to at least two authorised code owners.

 Our aim is to improve on process-based appoval methods by being able to digitally verify that code has been exposed to at least two authorized code